 We are told we now live in the Information Age, which to the educated ear is merely a sly name for an Entropic Age.
-We also live in the Atomic Age, a strange appellation that never quite fit.
-This age nonetheless haunts.
+We also live in the Atomic Age, a strange appellation that never quite fit, yet nonetheless haunts us.
 It is an age in which nuclear weapons reshape all international contention, though they are almost never used or lately even tested, an age in which major innovations in nuclear power that could make fossil fuels appear laughably scarce are unused for fear of liability, and an age in which particle beams and high-energy radiation undergird all our modern chemical and biological sciences.
 Society, however, is far most interested in the pictures and hardly knows anything of the cameras.

 There appear to be few better examples of technological stagnation in the present age than the half-aborted promise of nuclear technology.
 That promise looms around us whenever we allow ourselves to think for a moment about how our world could end, or what could await us among the stars.

 This name ‘Atomic Age’ also haunts us in terms of reflecting on the way our society has been atomized in undesired ways and failed to become atomized in desired ways.

 The nuclear family has proven to be quite fissile, with the self-pity and entitlement of each new divorceé spinning through society like a swarm of neutrons to destabilize more marriages.
 Now single motherhood and bastardy are common, but far from being liberated atoms in their own right, we find that the offspring are divided against themselves with poor self-regulation and high rates of mental illness.